Confidence regions for a persistence diagram of a single image with one or more loops: Confidence regions for persistence diagram

 As an illustration of the performance of Algorithm~\ref{alg:MisclassifiedPixels}, the following experiment was carried out and results are displayed in Figure~\ref{fig:MisclassificationAlg}.
 For three different noise settings $(\sigma=\{50,100,300\})$, 100 iid images with one loop, similar to Figure~\ref{subfig:Observered} with $(\mu_{1*},\mu_1)=(1000,3000)$, are generated and segmented incorrectly with the same edge set $\hat e$.
 In this example, six pixels are misclassified in the loop (i.e., $\tilde Z^{1*} \in \mathcal{\hat G}_{1}$) with the edge set $\hat e$.
 The 95\% confidence regions using {\bf parTDA} are calculated using both this misclassified partition $\hat e$ and the corrected partion $\hat e_{\text{new}}$ generated from Algorithm~\ref{alg:MisclassifiedPixels}.
 Lower noise levels have more biased coverage of the resulting confidence regions compared to the higher noise levels.

 Figure~\ref{subfig:MisclassCI} shows all 100 estimated 95\% confidence regions built using $\hat e$ (red) and $\hat e_{\text{new}}$ (blue) for the different $\sigma$ values.
 The green dot is the true $(\mu_{1*},\mu_1)=(1000,3000)$ which the regions should cover $95\%$ of the time, on average.
-The confidence regions for the misclassified setting are underestimating $\mu_1$ since some $Z^{1*}s$ pixel intensities, which are lower than those of $Z^1$, are included in the $\bar Z^1$ resulting in an estimate that is biased low.
+The confidence regions for the misclassified setting are underestimating $\mu_1$ since some $Z^{1*}$ pixel intensities, which are lower than those of $Z^1$, are included in the ${\bar {\hat Z}^1}$ resulting in an estimate that is biased low.
 After Algorithm~\ref{alg:MisclassifiedPixels} is applied, the bias in the confidence regions appear to be corrected in terms of the birth time.

 In Figure~\ref{subfig:MisclassBoxplots}, the coverage is calculated based on 100 iid images at each noise level $(\sigma=\{10,50,100,200,300\})$.
-The misclassified boxplots (red) show the coverage of the confidence regions built from $\hat e$, and the corrected boxplots (blue) show the coverage for confidence regions calculated with the $\hat e^{new}$ after running Algorithm~\ref{alg:MisclassifiedPixels}.
+The misclassified boxplots (blue) show the coverage of the confidence regions built from $\hat e$, and the corrected boxplots (red) show the coverage for confidence regions calculated with the $\hat e^{new}$ after running Algorithm~\ref{alg:MisclassifiedPixels}.
 As illustrated in both plots, the algorithm significantly improves the coverage of the confidence regions.
-Correct segmentation is crucial for {\bf parTDA}, and this section emphasizes the importance of checking the segmentation.
+Correct segmentation is crucial for {\bf parTDA}, and this analysis emphasizes the importance of checking the segmentation.

-\subsection{Alternative Method}
+\subsection{Alternative method}

-We extend one of the methods from \cite{Fasy_2014} from point-cloud data to handle an image as a way to establish a benchmark, because we are unaware of a direct basis for comparison with \textbf{parTDA}.
-In this approach, a distance metric is used to derive the distribution of distances between the persistence diagrams of the smoothed data, $\mathcal{P}(\mathcal{\tilde M}^{\sigma})$, and the persistence diagram of the true pattern, $\mathcal{P}(\mathcal{\tilde M}^0)$.